Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 - Cross-border transfer policies enforce jurisdiction-specific rules

-- Exportable decision logs support regulatory examination
+- Exportable decision records support regulatory examination

 Common DeFi agent policies